Atari Logo

 Atari Logo June-July 1973

 The graphic icon has been combined with the word symbol.
 The inscription was in capital letters.
-Thanks to the rounding, the “R” and both “A” were smooth and smooth.
+Thanks to the rounding, the “R” and both “A” were smooth.
 The notches were missing.
-All elements had a one-line horizontal arrangement.
+All elements were arranged in a one-line horizontal row.

 July – August 1973